asjad99/asjad99/README.md

 ### Open Source Learning:

-- These Projects and notebooks are currently 'work in progress'.
-It provides an opportunity to document some of my own learnings and acts as a [road map](https://i.am.ai/roadmap/#fundamentals) for self-taught learners out there to learn CS/ML/data science for free.
+Following Projects and notebooks are currently 'work in progress'.
+This provides me an opportunity to document some of my own learnings and acts as a [road map](https://i.am.ai/roadmap/#fundamentals) for self-taught learners out there to learn CS/ML/data science for free.

 - [Machine Learning](https://github.com/asjad99/Machine-Learning-GYM)
 - [Deep Reinforcement Learning](https://github.com/asjad99/Deep-Reinforcement-Learning)